 I was giggling and itching at the bit to do them just writing some of these. 🤣 Of course this is just some ideas there is so much more you can do.
 Some of these will make you giggle until your tummy hurts some will simply fill your heart with joy.

-Subscribe below to receive my occasional blog post and Healthy and Loving It news direct to your inbox.
+Subscribe below to receive news of my group coaching programs, Zoom bellydance classes and occasional blog posts direct to your inbox.